furixturi/ML-interview-prep/Machine Learning Interview Cheatsheet.md

 Common regularization techniques:

 1. **L1 Regularization (Lasso Regression)**: adds a penalty equal to the absolute value of the magnitude of coefficients (the sum of the absolute value of coefficients) to the loss function
-   1. This can lead to some coefficients being shrunk to zero, making the data sparse, effectively performing feature selection.
+   1. This can lead to some coefficients being shrunk to zero, making the data sparse, <u>effectively performing feature selection.</u>
    2. Useful when you suspect some features are not important and want the model to reflect that
 2. **L2 Regularization (Ridge Regression)**: adds a penalty equal to the square of the magnitude of coeeficients (the sum of the square of coefficients) to the loss function
    1. Doesn't result in 0 coefficients, but encourages them to be small.
 Effective at handling collinearity (high correlation between variables)
-   2. Commonly used when you have a dataset with many features
+   2. <u>Commonly used when you have a dataset with many features</u>
 3. **Dropout (in NN)**: during training, randomly ignore some neurons' outputs of a layer, turning them off for downstream neurons.
    1. It reduces neuron co-adaptation, where neurons rely too heavily on the presence of specific other neurons during training and cannot operate independently, reducing the network's generalizing ability.
    2. Common in NN, especially when training large NN